On this page

 About ohata.ai

 Brand: ohata.ai.
-Brand owner and parent company: Ohata Shoji Inc. U.S. local operator and business entity: Ohata Shoji America Inc.
+Parent company: Ohata Shoji Inc..
+U.S. operating company: Ohata Shoji America Inc.

 About ohata.ai in the United States

-ohata.ai is a recycling and resource circulation brand developed and operated by Ohata Shoji Inc., a Japanese recycling company founded in Osaka in 1998.
+Ohata.ai is an international electronic re-commerce and digital scrap brand developed and operated by Ohata Shoji Inc., a Japanese recycling pioneer founded in Osaka in 1998.

-In the United States, local business operations are conducted by Ohata Shoji America Inc., a U.S. subsidiary of Ohata Shoji Inc.
+In the United States, local business operations and digital marketplace logistics are managed by Ohata Shoji America Inc., a wholly owned U.S. subsidiary.

-We believe recycling is not simply about processing unwanted materials.
-It is about preserving value.
+We believe that electronic re-commerce is not simply about processing unwanted hardware.
+It is about maximizing digital asset preservation.

 U.S. Operating Company

-Ohata Shoji America Inc. is a U.S. subsidiary of Ohata Shoji Inc..
-The company is responsible for local business operations and business development in the United States.
+Ohata Shoji America Inc. is the U.S. subsidiary of Ohata Shoji Inc..
+The company drives local business operations and business development through a data-driven e-commerce scrap and re-commerce business model designed to drastically reduce environmental landfill waste.

-Ohata Shoji America Inc. operates under the business direction, recycling experience, and operational standards developed by Ohata Shoji Inc. in Japan.
+Ohata Shoji America Inc. operates under the digital business direction, precision recycling expertise, and strict environmental standards developed over decades by Ohata Shoji Inc. in Japan.

 Our Seattle Operating Facility